brogers4/collin-cash/README.md

-# px-ionic-seed-app
+# collin-cash

 ## Overview

-This is app is a seed app for PX-Blue design system using Ionic and Firebase.
+This app utilizes a reward system for my son.

-This app leverages the Ionic Framework, Firebase, and Eaton's PX Blue 2.0 design system.
+This app leverages the Ionic Framework, Angular, and Firebase.

 ## Getting Started